-At The Previant Law Firm, S.C., our team of skilled Milwaukee worker's comp lawyers helps injured workers bring successful work injury claims and appeals.
-As Wisconsin’s oldest worker's compensation law firm, we have handled cases involving every type of work accident, occupational disease, and work-related injury.
-You can rely on us to help you.
+At The Previant Law Firm, S.C., our team of skilled Milwaukee workers' comp lawyers helps injured workers bring successful work injury claims and appeals.
+As Wisconsin’s oldest workers' compensation law firm, we have handled cases involving every type of work accident, occupational disease, and work-related injury.
+You can rely on us to help you!

-Types of Worker's Comp Benefits
+Types of Workers' Comp Benefits

-Worker's compensation benefits are based on a formula that allows a certain amount of money for a type of injury, degree of disability, and duration of disability.
+Workers' compensation benefits are based on a formula that allows a certain amount of money for a type of injury, degree of disability, and duration of disability.

-- Medical treatment (doctors, chiropractors, hospitals, medicine and medical procedures, artificial limbs, hearing aids and visual aids, dental work, etc.)
+- Medical Treatment – Doctors, chiropractors, hospitals, medicine and medical procedures, artificial limbs, hearing aids and visual aids, dental work, etc.

-- Travel expenses for medical treatment.
+- Travel Expenses – Specifically for medical treatment.

-- Temporary disability payments if you are unable to work for more than three days.
+- Temporary Disability Payments – If you are unable to work for more than three days.

-- Permanent disability payments if your injury or disfigurement is permanent.
+- Permanent Disability Payments – If your injury or disfigurement is permanent.
 If your disability is “total” and you will not be able to work again, your payments may be lifelong and you will likely be eligible for Social Security Disability benefits.

-Appealing a Worker's Compensation Decision in Wisconsin
+Appealing a Workers' Comp Denial in Wisconsin

 LIRC has the power to either uphold or overturn the ALJ.
-Although the ALJ has great discretion in determining which witnesses to believe in making findings in a case, LIRC actually has the final say as far as the “official” opinion of the Worker's Compensation Division.
+Although the ALJ has great discretion in determining which witnesses to believe in making findings in a case, LIRC actually has the final say as far as the “official” opinion of the Workers' Compensation Division.
 Therefore, LIRC can overturn an ALJ, and LIRC’s decision is the final decision of the Division.

 Thereafter, the appeal levels are to the Circuit Court, Court of Appeals, and the Wisconsin Supreme Court.

-Contact a Milwaukee Worker's Comp Lawyer Today
+Contact a Milwaukee Workers' Comp Lawyer Today

-Worker's compensation laws and proceedings are complex.
-Whether you need to file an initial claim, have questions about your right to benefits, or need to file an appeal, our Milwaukee worker's comp attorneys can help.
+Workers' compensation laws and proceedings are complex.
+Whether you need to file an initial claim, have questions about your right to benefits, or need to file an appeal, our Milwaukee workers' compensation attorneys can help.

-Call (414) 240-1185 to get started.
-At The Previant Law Firm, S.C., we are dedicated to helping working people recover after on-the-job injuries.
-Hablamos Español.
+Call (414) 240-1185 to get started!
+Our firm is dedicated to helping working people recover after on-the-job injuries.
+Hablamos español.